At Maine Law, students are guaranteed a clinical or externship experience.

 Recent externship placements include:

 - Corporate: TD Bank N.A.; Cianbro Corporation; Foreside Financial Group, LLC; WEX

-- Environmental: Conservation Law Foundation; Maine Attorney General’s Office – Natural Resources Division; Maine Department of Environmental Protection
+- Environmental: Conservation Law Foundation; Maine Attorney General’s Office – Natural Resources Division; Maine Department of Environmental Protection; National Oceanic and Atmospheric Administration

 - Health: InterMed P.A.; Mercy Hospital; Maine Medical Association; Consumers for Affordable Health Care; Penobscot Community Health Care; MaineHealth

 - Judicial Externships: State District Court; U.S. Bankruptcy Court; U.S. District Court (Maine); U.S. Court of Appeals (First Circuit)

 - Privacy: International Association of Privacy Professionals (IAPP); Elsevier; RXAnte; Maine Attorney General’s Office – Public Access Ombudsman

 - Public Interest: Disability Rights Maine; Immigrant Legal Advocacy Project (ILAP); Legal Services for the Elderly; Pine Tree Legal Assistance

 - Create Your Own Externship: In addition to regularly offered externship placements, students can also create their own externships at any number of courts, agencies, or institutions.

 - Semester in Practice: The Semester in Practice Externship Program allows selected students the unique opportunity to spend an entire semester working alongside a seasoned attorney.
 This is a full-time externship, which provides 12-14 credits for the semester.

 Rachel Reeves, Esq.